gaganmathur99/agentic-system/README.md

 # agentic-system
-This repo contains the collection of demo notebook of agents.
+This repository contains a collection of notebooks documenting my learning journey on agents, including demos, experiments, and implementations.